LOOF-sys/Discord-Voice-Patcher/README.md

 - Find the folder inside the folder you are in called "discord_voice", not "discord_voice-x", it should just be called exactly "discord_voice", replace this folder with the folder located inside the zip after you have extracted it, the folder should not contain a folder with the the name "discord_voice", if it does you did not follow instructions, it should contain the "discord_voice.node" file
 - Run the tool when you launch discord and it will automatically patch your discord process
 ### For braindead users (bonus)
+- If you dont scream at ur microphone or repeat words like a robot to wait for text on a screen then skip this (ur a normal user)
 - For the intellectually disabled (packers and loud micers), this is not a hook and for the braindead terminology just called it "patched voice modules", unfortunately I cant explain what a hook is without using 5 paragraphs to a type of person who is literally lower on the iq spectrum so u will have to ask chatgpt

 ## Compiling (Do in order)